Focus

 Originated

-Queer Pedagogy blends Critical Pedagogy and queer theory, both of which lean heavily on Marxism and Post-Structuralism, with common goals of interrogating pervasive social norms and taxonomies.
+Queer Pedagogy blends Critical Pedagogy and Queer Theory (see below), both of which lean heavily on Marxism (under Activist Discourses) and Post-Structuralism, with common goals of interrogating pervasive social norms and taxonomies.
 Queer Pedagogy attends to some of the conditions that enable and constrain learning in the classroom, such as the role of identities, the teacher–student relationship, priorities and refusals evident in curricula, and the politics of bodies enacted (in washroom rules, gym classes, etc.).
 The theory is positioned as both criticism of and potential support to the work of educators.
+It operates against the backdrops of:- Cisnormativity (various, 2000s) – the assumption that all people are cisgender, positioning cis identities as normal and legitimate while marginalizing trans and nonbinary identities

 Commentary